America's Health Rankings, United Health Foundation Logo

 • Privately insured women compared with uninsured women.

-Strategies to increase the number of women who have a dedicated health care provider include:
+Strategies to increase the number of women with a dedicated health care provider include:

 • Increasing primary care capacity by empowering other care providers, such as nurse practitioners and physician assistants, to provide more care and increase the capacity of the primary care system.